-- Detailed testing of journal entries. - Review of accounting estimates. - Cut-off testing to confirm income and expenditure is accounted for in the correct financial year. - Identification and evaluation of significant transactions which are outside the normal course of business.
+- Detailed testing of journal entries. - Assessment of appropriateness of accounting estimates. - Cut-off testing to confirm income and expenditure is accounted for in the correct financial year. - Identification and evaluation of any significant transactions that are outside the normal course of business.